 The poverty rate in B.C. is among the worst in Canada.
 Too many people are struggling to make ends meet, earn a living wage, or find and keep affordable housing.
 Too many families are suffering without basic necessities, relying on food banks, going hungry or sending their children to school hungry.

-The B.C. government is developing a Poverty Reduction Strategy informed by the feedback government received from British Columbians including people in poverty, First Nations and Indigenous people and organizations, community groups, and other stakeholders during the public engagement process, October 30, 2017 to March 31, 2018.
+The B.C. government developed TogetherBC, British Columbia’s first-ever poverty reduction strategy.
+The strategy was informed by the feedback government received from British Columbians including people in poverty, First Nations and Indigenous people and organizations, community groups, and other stakeholders during the public engagement process, October 30, 2017 to March 31, 2018.

 British Columbians shared their input on B.C.’s first poverty reduction strategy in several ways: